Finns Party: 2011–2017

 The party nominated Soini as its candidate for the 2012 presidential election; Soini finished fourth with 9.4 percent.
-Soini interpreted the result by saying that half of the party's voters wanted him for president, while the other half wanted to him to remain as party chairman.
+Soini interpreted the result by saying that half of the party's voters wanted him for president, while the other half wanted to him to remain as party chair.
 In municipal elections later in 2012, the party got 12.3 percent of votes and 1,195 seats in the municipal councils, up more than 750 from the previous municipal election.
 However, this result saw the votes for the party shrink significantly from the 2011 parliamentary election result.
 The party got 12.9 percent of votes in the 2014 European Parliament election and increased its number of MEPs to two.

 In the 2015 election, the Finns Party got 17.7% of the votes and 38 seats.
 This meant that they were the third largest party by votes but the second largest party by seats.
 The Finns Party subsequently entered into a coalition government with the Centre Party and the NCP, led by Prime Minister Juha Sipilä.
 The party's participation in the Sipilä Cabinet marked a softening of its Eurosceptic positions.
 On 22 June 2016, Finns Party MP Maria Tolppanen joined the Social Democrats, after which the Finns Party had 37 seats in the parliament.
-In March 2017, Soini announced that he would step down as party chairman in the next party congress in June.
+In March 2017, Soini announced that he would step down as party chair in the next party congress in June.

 2017 leadership election and splits

-In June 2017, Jussi Halla-aho and Sampo Terho faced off in the leadership election, in which Halla-aho received 949 votes against Terho's 646 votes and thus succeeded Soini as party chairman.
-Sipilä and Finance Minister Petteri Orpo soon announced that they would not continue their coalition with the Finns Party if it was led by Halla-aho.
-Subsequently, twenty Finns Party MPs, including Soini and Terho, defected to form a new parliamentary group under the name New Alternative, later renamed into Blue Reform.
-As all cabinet ministers were among the defectors, the Blue Reform made an agreement with Sipilä to stay in the government.
+In June 2017, Jussi Halla-aho and Sampo Terho faced off in the leadership election, in which Halla-aho received 949 votes against Terho's 646 votes and thus succeeded Soini as party chair.
+Sipilä and Minister of Finance Petteri Orpo soon announced that they would not continue their coalition with the Finns Party if it was led by Halla-aho.
+Subsequently, twenty Finns Party MPs, including Soini and Terho, defected to form a new parliamentary group under the name New Alternative, later renamed to Blue Reform and after that, in 2022, into Finnish Reform Movement.
+As all cabinet ministers were among the defectors, the then Blue Reform made an agreement with Sipilä to stay in the government.

 Following the split, MPs Veera Ruoho and Arja Juvonen left the Finns Party parliamentary group to continue as independents, after which the party's seats were reduced to fifteen.
 All of the defecting MPs were subsequently expelled from the Finns Party.
 In the following weeks, MPs Ritva Elomaa and Arja Juvonen regretted their decision and re-joined the party, raising the amount of MPs to seventeen.